nachogames/playwright-snapshot-helpers/README.md

 * `playwright-helpers.updateDir`: Update snapshots in the current directory
 * `playwright-helpers.updateAll`: Update all snapshots in the project
 * `playwright-helpers.showSnapshotDiff`: View visual comparison of failed snapshots
+* `playwright-helpers.viewSnapshotGallery`: View all snapshots in a gallery